anopheles-genomic-surveillance/selection-atlas/README.md

 gcloud auth application-default login
 ```

-## Running the analysis workflow
+## Running the gwss workflow

-The analysis workflow will run genome-wide selections over all cohorts found within the sample sets given in the workflow configuration.
+The gwss workflow will run genome-wide selections over all cohorts found within the sample sets given in the workflow configuration.
 See the file `config/main.yaml` for workflow configuration.

 Please note that this workflow will generally require a lot of computation and data access, and so needs to be run on a machine within Google Cloud in the us-central1 region.
 This can be achieved by using datalab-bespin or by using a Vertex AI Workbench VM.

 During development, you may want to run the workflow without any parallelisation:

 ```
-snakemake -c1 --snakefile workflow/analysis/Snakefile
+snakemake -c1 --snakefile workflow/gwss/Snakefile
 ```

 To run the workflow fully, you can try running with parallelisation.
 Note this will need to be on a machine with sufficient cores and memory.
 E.g.:

 ```
-snakemake -c4 --snakefile workflow/analysis/Snakefile
+snakemake -c4 --snakefile workflow/gwss/Snakefile
 ```

-The outputs of the analysis workflow will be stored in the "results" folder, under a sub-folder named according to the "analysis_version" parameter given in the workflow configuration file.
+The outputs of the gwss workflow will be stored in the "results" folder, under a sub-folder named according to the "analysis_version" parameter given in the workflow configuration file.

 Remember that if you make any significant changes to the configuration and rerun the workflow, change the "analysis_version" parameter in the workflow configuration file.

-## Saving/restoring outputs of a successful analysis workflow run
+## Saving/restoring outputs of a successful gwss workflow run

-After a successful run of the analysis workflow, copy the workflow outputs to GCS.
-This will allow you or other developers to continue working to improve the site based on these outputs, without having to do a complete analysis workflow run themselves.
+After a successful run of the gwss workflow, copy the workflow outputs to GCS.
+This will allow you or other developers to continue working to improve the site based on these outputs, without having to do a complete gwss workflow run themselves.

 With the selection-atlas environment activated, copy workflow outputs to GCS: